-Before any Italians shout at me, this is not classic carbonara but rather our take on spaghetti carbonara.
-It includes courgettes and single cream, while the classic Italian recipe is veg and cream free.
-For me, using a small amount of cream gives it a really smooth texture and extra flavour as the garlic infuses into the sauce.
+Before any Italians shout at me, this is not classic gluten free carbonara but rather our creation of a spaghetti courgetti (zucchini) carbonara!
+The recipe includes courgettes and single cream, while the classic Italian recipe is veg and cream free.

 Gluten Free Spaghetti Carbonara (Serves 2)